antyakushev/tabdown/README.md

 #t - a todolist parser

-t is a todo-list parser for todo entries in text files. t can parse multiple files for todo entries, but it's a good idea to keep your focus your attention to a minimum of lists.
+t is a todo-list parser for todo entries in text files.

 t supports a simple task classification system
 >	3 not urgent, not important